 One of the best things to do in Singapore at night is to head to one of Singapore’s best rooftop bars.
 Poor Singapore has an unfair reputation of being a boring city.
-On the contrary, it has a buzzing nightlife, with alfresco bars around the city hosting a lively throng on any night of the week.
+On the contrary, it has a buzzing nightlife, with the best bars in Singapore hosting a lively throng on any night of the week.

-Popular hangout areas include Club Street and Duxton Hill in Chinatown, and Boat Quay, Clarke Quay and Robertson Quay along the river, but if you want to hang with the hip crowd – you need to head UP and check out one of the many Singapore rooftop bars.
-With so many buildings crammed into a small island, it is no surprise that rooftop bars in Singapore are such a huge trend, so if you are in Singapore on holiday make sure you check out a few.
+Popular Singapore nightlife areas include Club Street and Duxton Hill in Chinatown, and Boat Quay, Clarke Quay and Robertson Quay along the river.
+But if you want to hang with the hip crowd – you need to head UP and check out one of the many Singapore rooftop bars.
+With so many buildings crammed into a small island, it is no surprise that rooftop bars in Singapore are such a huge trend, so if you are here on holiday make sure you enjoy your drinks with a view of Singapore.
 Here is our round-up of the best rooftop bars in Singapore.

-Ce La Vi has remained Queen Bee among the rooftop bars in Sinagapore since it opened as Ku De Ta in September 2010.
-Ku De Ta first made a name for itself on the sandy shores of Seminyak in Bali as a restaurant, bar and dance club in-one, and now Ce La Vi boasts one of the world’s most stunning locations in Singapore, perched 200m above sea level atop the magnificent Marina Bay Sands hotel.
-The illuminated Sky Bar is where to go to sip cocktails and strut your stuff, while the restaurant offers fine-dining dishes and an extensive wine list.
-End the night at the Club Lounge, where you can dance the night away to live entertainment and well known DJs.
-You’ll get looked up and down by the front of house manager, so be sure to dress your best.
+Ce La Vi has remained Queen Bee among the Singapore rooftop bars since it opened as Ku De Ta in September 2010.
+Ku De Ta first made a name for itself on the sandy shores of Seminyak in Bali as a restaurant, bar and nightclub in one, and now Ce La Vi boasts one of the world’s most stunning locations in Singapore, perched 200m above sea level atop the magnificent Marina Bay Sands hotel.

 Lantern at the Fullerton Bay Hotel